 Cons

-- Some premium features, like OnCall or SLA,s are locked behind paid tiers
+- Some premium support features, like OnCall or SLA,s are locked behind paid tiers

 Best for